janhq/jan/docs/docs/reference/01_init.md

 title: "init"
 ---

-`init` is the main entrypoint for mounting your application and its custom logic.
-It is a reserved function that Jan will look for to initialize your application.
+`init` is the entrypoint for your application and its custom logic. `init` is a reserved function that Jan will look for to initialize your application.

 ## Usage

+Importing

 ```js
 // javascript